 The Fizzle Song (Levi Whalen Remix)

 This is the killer song I’m using in the intro/outro (with a little lyrics at the beginning added).
+SO love this.

 Steven Pressfield: The 10,000 Hour Rule — “But what exactly are we learning when we’re beating our brains out all those years?”

 I’ve taken a lot of courses and been involved in several paid communities since I started my business, but I’ve never ever felt like anyone CARED as much about seeing my reach my goals as the Fizzle Team.
 They show up for me as much as I show up for myself.
 Thank you SO much, you guys!

 Today is an exciting day for Fizzle.
 We’re announcing a complete refresh of Fizzle, including every aspect of our user experience – courses, content, live events and more.
 Since we first opened Fizzle in 2012, we’ve provided thousands of entrepreneurs and creators with training, coaching and community.
 Today, this refresh marks

 Hands up if you easily create consistent content week after week without fail.
 My guess?
 Since you’re reading this article, that’s probably not the case.
 But despite what you may be thinking – you’re not alone.
 Lots of

 Starting a blog can be a life changing decision.
 I started blogging on a sabbatical while road-tripping through Mexico one year, and had no idea just how much my life would change as a result.
 Because I started a blog, I have: Reached millions of people Made friends around the